-The ratio demonstrates the extent to which revenues raised cover operational expenses or are available for capital funding purposes or other purposes.
+The Operating Surplus Ratio is an indicator of the extent to which revenues raised cover operational expenses or are available for capital funding purposes or other purposes.

 A positive ratio indicates that surplus revenue is available.
 This may be used to support the funding of capital expenditure or used to offset past or future operating deficits.
 If the surplus is not required for this purpose in a particular year, it can be held to support future capital expenditure funding as a financial asset or used to reduce current debt levels.